f18m/malloc-benchmarks/glibc-benchmark-info.md

-# Benchmark utility sources
+# Glibc benchmark utility source code

-The sources collected here are a small subset of the GNU libc benchmarking utility for `malloc` implementations.

-Please see `glibc/benchtests/bech-malloc-thread.c` for the most up-to-date source code.
+The primary glibc malloc benchmarking utility is `glibc/benchtests/bech-malloc-thread.c`.
+It is automatically downloaded by this repo, then built and run when you call `make`.

-You can obtain it here: https://www.gnu.org/software/libc/sources.html:
+You can manually obtain the glibc source code here: https://www.gnu.org/software/libc/sources.html:
 ```bash
 git clone https://sourceware.org/git/glibc.git
 cd glibc